Azerbaijan ranks fourth for number of medals at V Islamic Solidarity Games

-KONYA, Turkiye, August 14.
-Azerbaijan won seven medals at the V Islamic Solidarity Games in Konya in a day.
-Thus, the number of medals of Azerbaijani athletes reached 42, Trend reports.
+KONYA, Türkiye, August 15.
+Azerbaijan has won 16 medals at V Islamic Solidarity Games over the past day of competition, Trend reports.

+Thus, the number of medals of Azerbaijani national team reached 58, including 18 gold, 22 silver and 18 bronze medals.

 The V Islamic Solidarity Games are taking place in Konya, Türkiye, from August 9 through August 18.